Sustaining a Vision: a Courage to Lead Retreat

 Menucha Retreat and Conference Center

-The ideal way to experience this opportunity is as a seasonal two-retreat series.
+While the ideal way to experience this opportunity is as a seasonal two-retreat series, retreats can be experienced as a standalone weekend.
 These are designed to help leaders remember their passion for the work they do, to revisit their vision for the future, and to find potential solutions for next steps.

 - Learn, experience and reflect on the critical elements or “habits of the heart” that support our democracy.